open-horizon/anax/docs/attributes.md

+---
+copyright:
+years: 2022 - 2023
+lastupdated: "2023-01-30"
+title: "Horizon Attributes"
+description: Horizon Edge Services details

+parent: Agent (anax)
+nav_order: 6
+---

-## Horizon Attributes
+## {{site.data.keyword.horizon}} Attributes
+{: #attributes}

 This document contains the definition for each attribute that can be set on the [POST /attribute](./api.md#api-post--attribute) API or the [POST /service/config](./api.md#api-post--serviceconfig) API.
-Attributes are used to condition the behavior of the Horizon agent and/or services running on the agent.
+Attributes are used to condition the behavior of the {{site.data.keyword.horizon_agent}} and/or services running on the agent.

 The body of the attribute section always follows the following form: